Logo

 Do say: "If you're reaching the end of your fixed rate, beware of falling onto the SVR."

-A County Court Judgement is a court order registered against you because you have failed to repay a debt you owe.
+CCJ stands for a County Court Judgement.
+This is a court order registered against you because you have failed to repay a debt you owe.

 A County Court Judgement doesn’t come out of the blue.
 You’ll have missed lots of payments and received a letter from the county court ordering you to pay your debt before a CCJ is registered on your credit file.
 Unless you pay your debt within 30 days of receiving the County Court Judgement it stays on your credit report for six years raising a red flag to mortgage lenders that you are a financial risk.